henry2004y/KeyNotes/contents/flr.md

 * In the 1960s, [Sugiura 1961] showed that waves are observed simultaneously at both ends of the same field line, which indicated that the waves were guided.
 [Nagata+ 1963] showed pulsations at conjugate points could be matched cycle for cycle.
 The phase comparison could indicate the possible harmonics of standing waves.
 [Patel 1965] reported discovery of both transverse and compressional waves in space from Explorer 12 magnetometer data that are correlated with ground measurements, confirming that they were the same.
 [Cummings+ 1969] showed long-lived and frequent waves with nice numerical comparison of their periods from the poloidal and toroidal mode equations.
 * In the 1970s a simpler box model was proposed to explain field line resonance.
 The idea of standing waves could not explain why only some field lines are preferentially excited (with the foot point of the field line near magnetic latitude $70^o$).
 In the box model, discrete frequencies are treated as sources that reflect the properties of the magnetopause thickness with a preferred KHI growth rate.
 * In the 1980s the cavity model was proposed to link the discrete frequencies to the eigenmodes if we treated the magnetosphere as a cavity.
-* In the 1990s the waveguide model was proposed based on the cavity idea to loose the constrain in the azimuthal direction.
+* In the 1985s the waveguide model was proposed based on the cavity idea to loose the constrain in the azimuthal direction.
+This could explain many ground observation of discrete frequency, large amplitude Pc5 waves but satellite measurements often saw small amplitude Pc3/4 waves.
+Unlike field line resonances, which are described by a single eigennumber, cavity modes have three eigennumbers, corresponding to the number of wavelengths along a field line, azimuthally around the Earth, and radially between the magnetopause (or bow shock) and the inner reflection point.
+It is argued in the 1990s that if the lowest order mode has a frequency of, say, 2 mHz, then above perhaps 10 mHz the higher order modes will be so numerous and close in frequency that they could probably not be resolved in the data given their inherent width and the frequency resolution of a typical spectrum.
+Rather they would appear as a continuum.
+As a continuum, they can not be responsible for exciting discrete frequencies in this higher frequency band (corresponding to Pc3/4).

 Now, the big question is: where do the quantized numbers of the observed ULF waves come from [Kivelson & Southwood, 1986]?Researchers borrowed ideas from ionospheric radio propagation, laser fusion and plasma physics and came up with the names _cavity_ and _waveguide_.
 For the box model that we will discuss in the next section, if the $z$ boundaries are perfectly reflecting, wave fields must have standing structure in the $z$ direction, and allowed parallel wave numbers are quantized ($k_z = m\pi/c$, as in @eq:flr_xz_quantized).
 If the boundaries are weakly absorptive, the parallel wave numbers are complex, but the real parts are still quantized as above.
 If we impose periodic boundary conditions in $y$, the wavenumber in $y$ $k_y$ needs to be quantized as well.